Would you like to learn how to draw eyes?

 Take your time and add values slowly.

-Some artists get impatient and use a softer lead to draw the darker values just to speed up the drawing process.
+Some artists get impatient and use a softer lead to draw the darker values just to speed up the drawing process or use a blending stump to spread the graphite.

 A softer lead will draw a darker line but there will be a lot of white spots that will be noticeable because the soft lead does not reach the bottom of the valleys of the “tooth” of the paper.